Kris' Locomotion and Manipulation Planning Toolbox (Klamp't)

 Frequently Asked Questions

-How does Klamp't compare to other simulators / programming environments (like ROS, RAVE, Webots, etc)?
+1. How does Klamp't compare to other robotics software packages (like ROS, Drake, MuJoCo, RAVE, Webots, etc)?

-The short answer: Klamp't is an all-in-one toolbox that specializes in robots with contact.
+The short answer: Klamp't is an all-in-one toolbox that handles all of the essentials with a convenient Pythonic interface.

 Unlike ROS, Klamp't is not an architecture for sensing and control on distributed hardware.
 Klamp't provides tools for modeling, planning, and simulation of robots with contact that are intended primarily for research and rapid prototyping.
 Klamp't comes with ROS bindings for its simulator and for reading point clouds.
 Klamp't is more cross-platform and lighter weight.